Final Report on Travel Research Paper

 Additionally, most of the participants had their travels facilitated by their parents and therefore had little influence on the distance of their destinations.
 However, older respondents had traveled more to distant destinations due to the fact that they are in a better position to make their own decisions and meet the financial requirements of traveling.

-When asked to state their most memorable destinations, the respondents tended to point to distant destinations such as Japan, Thailand and the UK.
+When asked to state their most memorable destinations, the respondents tended to point to distant destinations such as Japan, Thailand, and the UK.
 This indicates that they were more eager to experience the cultural diversity offered by such distant locations.

 A particular liking was directed towards East Asian nations, notably Thailand and Japan, whose people were thought to be very kind and helpful.
-A notable number of the respondents consisted of student’s whose families had immigrated to Canada.
+A notable number of the respondents consisted of students whose families had immigrated to Canada.
 Such students had fond memories regarding tours made to their countries of origin.

-The findings of this study were consistent with findings from other studies in regard to the purpose and motivation for travelling.
+The findings of this study were consistent with findings from other studies in regard to the purpose and motivation for traveling.
 As confirmed by the study, most people travel for “recreation, tourism, holiday visitations, charity and business reasons (Sigala, 2007).

 Business reason was not captured very well in this study as the study population consisted of college students who are yet to indulge in any meaningful business activities” (Kelessidis & Kalonaki, 2009, p.
 4).

 The motives of travel identified in this study are consistent with those established by studies conducted earlier.
-Such motives include “pleasure, relaxation, discovery and getting to know the cultures in other areas of the world” (Hjalager, 2000).
+Such motives include “pleasure, relaxation, discovery, and getting to know the cultures in other areas of the world” (Hjalager, 2000).

 Therefore the respondents counterchecked for this with their families or friends to identify an ideal travel destination.
 Some dislikes were however based on personal prejudices, mostly based on previous experience.
 These findings go further to show how negative publicity affects tourism.
 For instance, none of the respondents had ever toured or showed the desire to tour areas that are prone to terrorist activities.